-This is a book to gift to a substitute teacher or a teacher that encourages kids to ask good questions, and isn’t afraid to stir things up.
-A teacher who will appreciate this book will priortize producing good citizens rather than high standardized test scores.
-This is a nice book to gift a teacher because it covers so many issues kids face from bullying, cyberbullying, racism, prejudice, and standing up for what you believe it. [chapter book, ages 9 and up]
+This is a book to gift to a substitute teacher or a teacher that encourages kids to ask good questions and isn’t afraid to stir things up.
+A teacher who will appreciate this book will prioritize producing good citizens rather than high standardized test scores.
+This is a nice book to gift a teacher because it covers so many issues kids face from bullying, cyberbullying, racism, prejudice, and standing up for what you believe it. [middle grade, ages 9 and up]

 Ms. Bixby’s Last Day by John David Anderson

 Ms. Bixby is the kind of teacher that everyone wants; the “good” ones that are not burnt out.
 The kind of teacher that really, really listens to what you say.
 If you have a teacher like Ms. Bixby, you know that you are going to have a good year.
 But now Ms. Bixby is very sick, and three boys whose lives she has quietly touched feel compelled to let her know how much she means to them.
 They decide that they have to ditch school this one day to see her in the hospital before she is transferred to another city far away.
-What exactly Ms. Bixby has done for them is slowly revealed in a heart warming tear jerker.
-This is for all the good teachers out there that changes lives by listening, by paying attention, by caring, and by being there when kids need them most. [chapter book, ages 9 and up]
+What exactly Ms. Bixby has done for them is slowly revealed in a heartwarming tearjerker.
+This is for all the good teachers out there that change lives by listening, by paying attention, by caring, and by being there when kids need them most. [middle grade, ages 9 and up]

 Books for Kids to Gift Principals or Headmasters